TowsifAhamed/Web-build-ai/docs/spec.md

 Tone & microcopy – Friendly Banglish phrases (e.g., empty cart: “Ektu wait, captain — your loot is empty!”).

 Uploaded images: logo.jpg, cover.jpeg
+uploaded images are in uploads folder in the site-dir directory.

+Create the html css based website with generated contents and an attractive UI layout with beautiful designs